 - If mom breaks a hip and is placed in a skilled nursing facility, (maybe never able to move home), the reverse mortgage is in great risk as she nears the 1-year mark of being in that facility.
 What then?

 As you can see from the scenario above, a reverse mortgage isn’t necessarily a bad thing.
 It can provide much-needed cash.
 It is government-backed.
 It is common.
 It doesn’t impact the availability of Social Security, Medicare or many other senior benefits such as getting into a senior assisted living community.
 The Fonz, Fred Thompson and numerous other actors from days gone by think it is a good idea (or at least are getting paid to tell you they think it is a good idea).
 At the same time, a reverse mortgage isn’t a cure-all.
 The reverse mortgage industry is rampant with fraud and scams.
 Even though HUD/FHA requires counseling or a class for anyone entering into a reverse mortgage, many don’t understand what they’re getting into.
 Your estate could be taking a big hit.
 The fees associated with this type of loan are generally EXTREMELY high.
 There is a possibility of getting used to ongoing extra income and then, if you live long enough, it could stop.
+Educate yourself with the FHA home loan process to be prepared.
 If you’re on a program such as Medicaid or SSI, reverse mortgage income is considered into your assets, thus possibly disqualifying you for these low-income programs.
 I could keep going, but I think you’ve got the idea.